We are Scripture-centered, Tradition-loving, Reason-believing, Experience-inspired Christians

 What We Believe as Christians

 When we say the Apostles' Creed, we join with millions of Christians through the ages in an understanding of God as a Trinity—three persons in one: Father, Son, and Holy Spirit.
-God, who is one, is revealed in three distinct persons.
+God, Who is one, is revealed in three distinct persons.
 "God in three persons, blessed Trinity" is one way of speaking about the several ways we experience God.

 We believe in the mystery of salvation through Jesus Christ.
 God became human in Jesus of Nazareth; and His life, death and resurrection demonstrate God's redeeming love.